-This Ground Turkey Skillet with Sweet Potato, Kale and Goat Cheese is light, flavorful, and on your dinner table in just 30 minutes!
+This ground turkey sweet potato recipe with kale and goat cheese is light, flavorful, and on your dinner table in just 30 minutes!
 One of my favorite cast iron skillet recipes and a great low carb dinner idea, this turkey skillet is always a crowd pleaser!

 JUMP TO RECIPEThis site contains affiliate links to products.
 We may receive a commission for purchases made through these links.